Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Formalism

-The ans\"atz in Eq.~(\ref{eq:unitary_operator}) using single excitations needs to be represented as a quantum circuit in order to be executed on a quantum computer.
-As an example, let us consider the two-qubit ($N = 1$) case, where there is only one parameter $\theta_0$.
-The unitary operator in Eq. (\ref{eq:unitary_operator}) can be written as
+The ansatz in Eq.~(\ref{eq:unitary_operator}) of Appendix~\ref{app/two qubit}, using single excitations, has to be represented as a quantum circuit for execution on a quantum computer.
+A two-qubit implementation of the UCC ansatz is given in Appendix~\ref{app/two qubit}.